suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 The suit-manifest-sequence-number is a monotonically increasing anti-rollback counter.
 It also helps devices to determine which in a set of manifests is the "root" manifest in a given update.
 Each manifest MUST have a sequence number higher than each of its dependencies.
 Each Recipient MUST reject any manifest that has a sequence number lower than its current sequence number.
 It MAY be convenient to use a UTC timestamp in seconds as the sequence number. suit-manifest-sequence-number is REQUIRED to implement.

-## suit-common {#manifest-common}

-suit-common encodes all the information that is shared between each of the command sequences, including: suit-dependencies, suit-components, suit-dependency-components, and suit-common-sequence. suit-common is REQUIRED to implement.

-suit-dependencies is a list of SUIT_Dependency blocks that specify manifests that must be present before the current manifest can be processed. suit-dependencies is OPTIONAL to implement.

-In order to distinguish between components that are affected by the current manifest and components that are affected by a dependency, they are kept in separate lists.
-Components affected by the current manifest only list the component identifier.
-Components affected by a dependency include the component identifier and the index of the dependency that defines the component.

-suit-components is a list of SUIT_Component blocks that specify the component identifiers that will be affected by the content of the current manifest. suit-components is OPTIONAL to implement, but at least one manifest MUST contain a suit-components block.

-suit-dependency-components is a list of SUIT_Component_Reference blocks that specify component identifiers that will be affected by the content of a dependency of the current manifest. suit-dependency-components is OPTIONAL to implement.

-suit-common-sequence is a SUIT_Command_Sequence to execute prior to executing any other command sequence.
-Typical actions in suit-common-sequence include setting expected device identity and image digests when they are conditional (see {{secconditional}} for more information on conditional sequences). suit-common-sequence is RECOMMENDED to implement.

 ## suit-reference-uri {#manifest-reference-uri}

 suit-reference-uri is a text string that encodes a URI where a full version of this manifest can be found.
 This is convenient for allowing management systems to show the severed elements of a manifest when this URI is reported by a device after installation.

-## SUIT_Command_Sequence {#manifest-commands}

-suit-dependency-resolution is a SUIT_Command_Sequence to execute in order to perform dependency resolution.
-Typical actions include configuring URIs of dependency manifests, fetching dependency manifests, and validating dependency manifests' contents. suit-dependency-resolution is REQUIRED to implement and to use when suit-dependencies is present.

-suit-payload-fetch is a SUIT_Command_Sequence to execute in order to obtain a payload.
-Some manifests may include these actions in the suit-install section instead if they operate in a streaming installation mode.
-This is particularly relevant for constrained devices without any temporary storage for staging the update. suit-payload-fetch is OPTIONAL to implement.

-suit-install is a SUIT_Command_Sequence to execute in order to install a payload.
-Typical actions include verifying a payload stored in temporary storage, copying a staged payload from temporary storage, and unpacking a payload. suit-install is OPTIONAL to implement.

-suit-validate is a SUIT_Command_Sequence to execute in order to validate that the result of applying the update is correct.
-Typical actions involve image validation and manifest validation. suit-validate is REQUIRED to implement.
-If the manifest contains dependencies, one process-dependency invocation per dependency or one process-dependency invocation targeting all dependencies SHOULD be present in validate.

-suit-load is a SUIT_Command_Sequence to execute in order to prepare a payload for execution.
-Typical actions include copying an image from permanent storage into RAM, optionally including actions such as decryption or decompression. suit-load is OPTIONAL to implement.

-suit-run is a SUIT_Command_Sequence to execute in order to run an image. suit-run typically contains a single instruction: either the "run" directive for the bootable manifest or the "process dependencies" directive for any dependents of the bootable manifest. suit-run is OPTIONAL to implement.
-Only one manifest in an update may contain the "run" directive.

 ## suit-text {#manifest-digest-text}